Thursday, March 15, 2012

 Unfortunately, Jewish naming practices make it very difficult for researchers.
 In many parts of Europe, Jews maintained their traditional practice of assigning patronymics and were slow to adopt the practice of giving permanent family names.
 For this and other reasons (such as the lack of a homeland, persecution and discrimination), Jews have been more inclined to adopt new or modified surnames than most other peoples.

 I have compiled a list of surnames based on my own (limited) knowledge and research.
 I emphasize that these names do not necessarily indicate Jewish origins, and some are more strongly indicative than others.
-I have excluded Biblical (Hebrew), Polish and most German and other obviously non-English names and intend to refine the list over time, deleting names with only tenuous claims to be here and adding others.
+I have excluded almost all Biblical (Hebrew), Polish and most German and other obviously non-English names and intend to refine the list over time, deleting names with only tenuous claims to be here and adding others.
 Comments and suggestions, either via this site or to my email address**, are welcome.

 * I suspect that DNA analysis is going to present an unwelcome and challenging picture for those who wish to maintain a simple concept of Jewish ethnicity.
 Of course, it is well known that the population groups which have formed the Jewish people over the centuries have been geographically divided and genetically diverse, so it will come as no surprise if there are no clear genetic markers for Jewish ethnicity.
 What DNA analysis will do, however, is to indicate how particular populations have maintained continuity or merged with neighbouring populations.